semaphoreci/docs/docs/ci-cd-environment/aws-support.md

 By default, the agents will run in your [default AWS VPC][default AWS VPC].
 That means that your agents will have a public and a private IPv4 address assigned to them and will run in a public subnet, having its traffic destined to the internet sent to an [internet gateway][internet gateway].

-However, since all the communication between agents and the Semaphore API happens unidirectionally (from the agent), the agent instances don't really need to be publicly accessible through the Internet.
+However, since all the communication between agents and the Semaphore API happens unidirectionally (from the agent), the agent instances don't need to be publicly accessible through the Internet.
 They only need outbound access to the internet.
 Therefore, you can also run your agents in a private subnet with no public IPv4 address assigned, and use [NAT devices][nat devices] to send its outbound traffic to the internet.

 Therefore, you don't need to rely on your default AWS VPC.
 You can create a custom VPC and subnets that fit your needs and use the `SEMAPHORE_AGENT_VPC_ID` and `SEMAPHORE_AGENT_SUBNETS` parameters to configure the stack to use them.